mbarbin/bopkit/editor/README.md

-       If [-read-contents-from-stdin] is supplied, then the contents of the file is read from stdin.
+       If [--read-contents-from-stdin] is supplied, then the contents of the file is read from stdin.
 In this case the filename must still be supplied, and will be used for located error messages only.